 This meal was the only one I enjoyed at a restaurant during my two days in Seoul.
 This dish is a typical Korean meal and comes with many side dishes.
 There is kim chi, roasted seaweed, bean sprouts and soup, but I have no idea what the ingredients are in the dish below the bean sprouts, I just remember it tasting like medicine…so if any Koreans are reading this who can enlighten me, please let me know in the comments below!

 There you have it; I ate my way through Seoul in under two days by trying many different types of street food.
 I am usually wary of street food and cautiously eat street food in a foreign country only after spending a few days in the country.
 Not so in Korea, as the street food vendors are clean and sanitary.
-Sadly, this post does not cover many of the great looking restaurants I passed by as I scurried my way through the city, but that just gives me another reason to come back to Seoul.
+Sadly, this post does not cover many of the great looking restaurants I passed by as I scurried my way through the city or some of the cute and popular cafes in Seoul, but that just gives me another reason to come back.

 PIN FOR LATER

 This post was first published in June 2016 and last updated in March 2019